Box Office Butcher Smash Hit Writer’s Commentary

 Donovan Cannon ‘psychopath’

 Donovan Cannon is the serial killer though he changed his name when he was much younger.
 Because of this, we have no idea which of the suspects he may be.
-A product of rape, Cannon was abused his entire life and put through a psychologically painful living hell.
+A product of rape, Cannon faced abused his entire life and put through a psychologically painful living hell.
 This is something the psychopath has been planning for a long time.
-He is deeply damaged, even to the point of being aroused by violence, but to him this is natural, and he doesn’t even think about it.
-It all seems innocent enough in his mind, especially when compared to what has been done to him in his life.
+He has deep traumas, even to the point of feeling good by violence.
+To him this is natural, and he doesn’t even think about it.
+It all seems innocent enough in his mind, especially when we compare to what he has gone through in his life.
 The best psycho for one of my best horror books of all time.

 The director of the movie ‘Smash Hit’ is a snob who is at the top of the ranks at Milestone Pictures.
 He is not only a producer and director, he runs the studio that is his namesake.
 March never seems to be impressed with what the killer is doing.
 But he is greatly impressed by the fact that the murders are sending his picture through the roof, making it his highest-grossing movie ever.
 Because of this, he is less than willing to eagerly assist police.
 Regardless of his apparent help, March really couldn’t care less, and as far as he is concerned, The Butcher will only make him more money if he completes his murder list.